May 7th 2018

 If you’re looking for long-term results, cellulite creams are unlikely to deliver the goods.
 “Topical cosmetic creams unfortunately don’t penetrate into this deep tissue layer, so any improvement they deliver will be simply due to moisturisation and improvement of skin appearance,” points out Dr Bunting.

 Myth 2: Only overweight people get cellulite

-Myth 3: Cardio exercise is the best form of exercise to reduce cellulite
+Myth 3: Cardio is best

 Myth 4: Cellulite only affects older women